Pyhass/Hive-Custom-Component/README.md

 # Hive Custom Component

 This is a custom version of the Home Assistant Hive component.
-This version will take device attributes within the hive system and set them up as individual sensors e.g `Living Room Lamp Battery Level`
+This version will setup the Home assitant hive component, but will also take device attributes within the hive system and set them up as individual sensors e.g `Living Room Lamp Battery Level`

 For details on what the home assistant hive component supports please see below: